What is Shore Diving? – Considerations for Shore Divers

 Stow Your Items on Land

 Leave anything that is not required for your snorkel/dive on the land.
 You don’t have the capacity to carry anything extra when entering the water from shore.
+Get a waterproof bag or container to store your valuables safely on shore!

 Check Your Gear